syncfusion-content/asp.net-core-docs/aspnet-core/PivotGauge/overview.md

 ---
 layout: post
 title: PivotGauge - Overview | ASP.NET Core | PivotGauge | Syncfusion
-description: This document illustrates overview of PivotGauge control in ASP.NET Core platform.
-PivotGauge is a business component to visualize relational and OLAP data sources in the form of circular gauge
+description: It is an overview of PivotGauge control in ASP.NET Core platform.
+PivotGauge visualizes relational and OLAP data sources in the form of circular gauge
 platform: aspnet-core
 control: pivotgauge
 documentation: ug